Cynthia M. Fornelli: Awards

 Fornelli has been named one of Accounting Today’s Top 100 Most Influential People.

 In 2017, she was named for the ninth time to the NACD Directorship list of the 100 most influential people in corporate governance.
 She has been named to CPA Practice Advisor’s list of the Most Powerful Women in Accounting, was included on Compliance Week’s “Top Minds 2017” list, and has received the Special Award of Merit from the American Accounting Association’s Auditing Section.

 Board memberships

-Fornelli currently is an independent director at Triple Point Venture Growth (TPVG) and an independent trustee at Professionally Managed Portfolios.
-Fornelli also holds leadership roles at the following organizations:
+Fornelli currently is an independent director at Triple Point Venture Growth (TPVG) and an independent trustee at Professionally Managed Portfolios, where she chairs the audit committee.

+Previously, Fornelli held leadership roles at the following organizations: